james-minton/rtcc/site/content/chapters/legislation-and-lobbying-advancing-your-bill.md

 Essays like this can be leveraged to make the case to a variety of audiences for Right to Counsel as a right, and to connect it to larger structures for racial and economic justice in your city.

-{{< resource title1="The Fight for Justice in Housing Court: From the Bronx to a Right to Counsel for all New York City Tenants" link1="https://digitalcommons.nyls.edu/cgi/viewcontent.cgi?referer=&httpsredir=1&article=1016&context=impact_center" >}}
+{{< resource title1="6.4: The Fight for Justice in Housing Court: From the Bronx to a Right to Counsel for all New York City Tenants" link1="https://digitalcommons.nyls.edu/cgi/viewcontent.cgi?referer=&httpsredir=1&article=1016&context=impact_center" >}}

 <hr />